 The multidisciplinary focus of the program attracts a diverse cross-section of health and social science professionals seeking to update their skills and knowledge or learn new analytic techniques.
-Our students bring a wealth of experience and knowledge to share with their online colleagues, supporting a rich, practice based learning environment.
+Students bring a wealth of experience and knowledge to share with their online colleagues, supporting a rich, practice-based learning environment.

 - Graduate students enrolled in a related academic program can broaden their knowledge base by taking one of our specialized courses for potential elective credit.

 - Masters graduates can gain new analytic skills to enhance or redirect the focus of their specialization or career path.